Kentucky vs. Florida odds, prediction: 2026 SEC Tournament quarterfinal picks from proven model

 Top Kentucky vs. Florida predictions

-SportsLine's model is going Over on the total (159.5 points).
-The Over has hit in six of the past seven meetings between the teams.
-The Over has also hit in four of the last five Kentucky games, and in four of the last seven Florida games.
+SportsLine's model is going Under on the total (160.5 points).
+These teams have trended to the Under this season with Florida going Under 59% of the time and Kentucky failing to hit the total 52% of the time.
 Kentucky is 6-4 against the spread in its last 10 games.
 Florida, meanwhile, is 8-2 ATS in its last 10.

 The model projects the Wildcats to have four players score 8.6 points or more, including Otega Oweh, who is projected to score 18.9 points.
 The Gators are projected to have five players score 11.4 points or more, led by Thomas Haugh, who is projected to score 17.2 points.
 The model is projecting 160 combined points.